Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 \subsection{Bilateral Trade with Common Value}

-We now examine bilateral trade with common value and private information.
-In this example we illustrate the role of the order of moves when traders are asymmetrically informed.\footnote{The traditional bilateral trade model with private values and simultaneous offers is analyzed in Appendix B.1.}
+We now examine bilateral trade with common value.
+In this example we show that trade can occur when traders follow a PCE.
+This is in stark contrast to the no-trade theorem under common values as predicted by PBE \citep{MilgromStokey82}.

 A seller wants to sell an indivisible good to a buyer.
 The value $v$ of the good is the same for each of them.
 If the good is traded at some price $p$, then the buyer obtains $v-p$ and the seller obtains $p-v$.
-If the good is not traded, then both parties obtain zero.
+If the good is not traded, then both traders obtain zero.\footnote{The same analysis applies if the seller obtains $p$ when the good is sold and $v$ when the good is not sold.}